-The veteran rank system was overhauled back in 2016 to make leveling your second, third, fourth etc character much easier (as Champion Points are player account based, all alternate characters you have are able to access your accumulated account-wide Champion Points at level 50).
+The veteran rank system was overhauled back in 2016 to make leveling your second, third, fourth etc. character much easier (as Champion Points are player account-based, all alternate characters you have are able to access your accumulated account-wide Champion Points at level 50).
 If you want to level even more characters, additional character slots also became available for purchase via the crown store.

 Additional convenience items such as race and name change tokens have also been added to the crown store to help fix any regretful decisions.
 A great feature for adult gamers – no one wants to re-level a character all over again because you no longer fancy your character’s hairstyle or to fix a name typo.

-ESO does not sell max level characters tokens or any such ‘jump to end-game’ type mechanic and I can honestly say thank goodness for that!
+Elder Scrolls Online does not sell max level characters tokens or any such ‘jump to end-game’ type mechanic and I can honestly say thank goodness for that!
 Players need the time spent leveling (and practicing) to learn how to play the game properly.
 Whilst this provides depth to experienced players, it also makes it very hard for a new entrant to get to terms with how to succeed.

 ESO is structured around the holy trinity of Tank, DPS and Heals for group content and learning these roles does take some time.
 The game does a very poor job explaining the details of how to perform your role.
 The skill advisor added was a step in the right direction, but honestly more in-depth practice tutorials wouldn’t go awry.
 The recent change to not having all the weapons and armor skill lines visible by default seems counter-intuitive and unnecessary.

 The player market system is also rather unique, as it operates by having NPC stalls that player guilds can hire out on a weekly basis.
 This acts as the guild’s shopfront, allowing the wider public to purchase the items listed by guild members.
 There is no central auction house and in order to sell an item, players need to either be in a guild that can afford to hire a trader or resort to peddling their wares on zone chat.

-Will I be alone?
+Will I Be Alone?

-I myself have run in groups with people who are completing three-year-old content for the first time, and having an absolute blast while doing so.
-That feeling of triumph when you share in the first successful completion for a new group is just as sweet in 2016 or in 2019!
+I myself have run in groups with people who are completing four-year-old content for the first time, and having an absolute blast while doing so.
+That feeling of triumph when you share in the first successful completion for a new group is just as sweet today as it was then.

 Lots.
 And lots.
 Broadly speaking, there is a Player-Versus-Environment (PVE) and Player-Versus-Player (PVP) side to the game.
 Both of which has content for casual and hardcore end gamers.
 The group finder tool was added to help find other players to do dungeons and to enter PVP battlegrounds.

-Quests are fully voice acted (with subtitles optional) and are narrative driven with numerous repeatable daily quests available as well.
+Quests are fully voice acted (with subtitles optional) and are narrative-driven with numerous repeatable daily quests available as well.
 There are numerous large storylines like the main quest, region quests and guild quests alongside the smaller side quests that can be found while wandering the countryside.

-Dungeons, Trials & Arenas
+Dungeons, Trials and Arenas